Dušan Basta: Udinese

 In July 2008 he moved from Red Star Belgrade to Udinese.
 He played in pre-season friendlies for Udinese.
 However, Udinese did not wish to allocate one of the two non-EU registration quota on Basta, and Basta moved to Lecce on loan from Red Star Belgrade, in order to borrow the quota from Lecce, like his teammate and countryman Aleksandar Luković.

-After returning to Udinese in summer 2009, he became the starting right wingback soon after the season started instead of his usual midfield position.
-He made his debut on 23 September 2009 against A.C.
-Milan, replacing Mauricio Isla after 27 minutes.
+After returning to Udinese in summer 2009, he became the starting right wing-back soon after the season started instead of his usual midfield position.
+He made his debut on 23 September 2009 against AC Milan, replacing Mauricio Isla after 27 minutes.
 Udinese won the match 1–0.
 After injuries to Simone Pepe, he played as a right-sided midfielder in their 3–5–2 formation for a few matches.
 Basta was later injured and missed the whole 2010–11 Serie A season, meaning that Mauricio Isla secured Basta's place in the team.

 Basta made his return after 18 months on 11 September, the first gameweek of the 2011–12 Serie A season.
-In that match the coach Francesco Guidolin rested Isla, using Basta as the right wingback in their 3–5–2 formation.
+In that match the coach Francesco Guidolin rested Isla, using Basta as the right wing-back in their 3–5–2 formation.
 He scored a goal, beating Lecce 2–0.
 In the next match, the first group stage match of the 2011–12 UEFA Europa League, Basta returned to the bench.
 On 6 November 2011, Basta scored the first goal in a 2–1 victory against Siena.
 On 11 December 2011, the Serb headed in Udinese's second goal in a 2–1 victory against Chievo.
 He then scored a powerful shot against struggling Cesena.